 Fifth-year high school students may graduate in December if all graduation requirements are met.
 Fourth-year students may graduate in December only with specific permission from the principal and approval by the Superintendent's office.
-These special requests must be made in writing and state the reason(s) for desiring early graduation.
+A student who wishes to graduate at the end of his or her seventh semester must first meet with a school counselor.
+If eligible to move forward with the request, the school counselor will assist the student and family with an application to submit to CHS administration and then to the Superintendent's office.
 All December graduates are eligible to participate in the May commencement ceremony, but it is the student's obligation to remain apprised of details regarding the ceremony and remain subject to the same requirements as all graduates.